c-sanders/ScaleAndSetSize/README.md

 scale_and_set_size_interactive
 ------------------------------

-The first version of the Plugin is intended for use in an interactive manner.
+This Python function is responsible for implementing the first version of the Plugin.
+This version of the Plugin is intended for use in an interactive manner.
 It is discussed below in the section which is entitled;

 > Invoking the GIMP Plugin Python functions from within GIMP.